Buddhism and LGBTQ: Chinese Buddhism

 Hsing Yun is a best-selling author throughout the Sinosphere, as well as an advocate of Humanistic Buddhism, an approach to reform Chinese Buddhism to match the needs of contemporary laypeople.
 As such, his views may not be wholly reflective of the older Buddhist views in China.
 However, at an earlier point (1998), he is quoted as remarking that "according to Buddhism, any emotional involvement, whether homosexual or heterosexual, is a form of attachment ... and, therefore, is a source of suffering," and when the topic of homosexuality, in particular, came up "the master spoke more strongly, calling homosexuality a perverted view (xiejian)."

 An example of an older view in opposition to homosexuality is given by the traditional master, Hsuan Hua, an important figure for Buddhism in both China and the United States.
 Master Hsuan Hua stated that homosexuality "plants the seeds that lead to rebirth in the lower realms of existence".
 In his commentary on the Sutra of Forty-two Chapters, he described homosexuality as behavior caused by confusion, as the product of sexual desires.

+Hsing Yun, founder of the Fo Guang Shan Buddhist order, has called for tolerance towards the LGBTQ community.
 Some Mahayana Buddhist leaders were active in the movement for same-sex marriage rights in Taiwan which legalized same-sex marriages in 2019.

+Vietnamese Buddhism

+The renowned Thiền Buddhist master Thích Nhất Hạnh remarked that the spirit of Buddhism is inclusiveness and states that "when you look at the ocean, you see different kinds of waves, many sizes and shapes, but all the waves have water as their foundation and substance.
+If you are born gay or lesbian, your ground of being in the same as mine.
+We are different, but we share the same ground of being."
+Thus Plum Village, founded by Thích Nhất Hạnh and Chân Không, and many of the sanghas within the Plum Village Tradition, are LGBT-affirming.
+Some efforts within engaged Buddhism include LGBTQ rights.